Yuxuan-Sun/Yuxuan-Sun.github.io/notes.md

 order: 2
 ---

-This page has links to notes I've written.
-Most of them but not all are related to math.
+Here are notes I've written.
+Most of them (but not all) are related to math.

+## University of Minnesota Twin Cities

 ### Haverford College